-That’s why I was surprised when a SVP of IR at a Fortune 200 company asked me why she’d ever need to create a video, since she’s not in a brand or corporate communications role.
+That’s why I was surprised when a SVP of IR at a Fortune 200 company asked me why she’d ever need to create any corporate video content, since she’s not in a brand or corporate communications role.
 Simply put, stakeholders want on-demand information about your leaders and your company, and they want it on their computers, phones and tablets whenever they choose to view it.
 Along with your annual report, video provides an opportunity to share your company’s stories and people on a level that goes far beyond what you can do just in print.

 Attract Intrinsic Investors

 Companies and their executives are being bullied and buffeted this way and that by short-term, quick-profit investors.
 Nobody can make great decisions in a constant high-pressure, social and news media-intensive environment.
 Great CEOs focus on growing healthy, innovative firms that will last long after they depart and serve a wide group of people: their employees, customers, vendors and the community, to name a few.
 An excellent article on this topic, appropriately titled “Capitalism for the Long Term” and written by Dominic Barton, McKinsey’s CEO, was published a few years back in the Harvard Business Review.
 (You can read it here.)